pombredanne/centidb/docs/notes.rst

 With carefully picked primitives, more of MongoDB's problem domain could be subsumed.
-For instance, supporting sharding and replication are definitely interesting, and there is no reason why either of these features requires a 300kLOC codebase to implement, or even a 3kLOC codebase.
+For instance, supporting sharding and replication are definitely interesting, and there is no reason why either feature should require a 300kLOC codebase to implement, or even a 3kLOC codebase.

 By removing complexity from the simple task of persisting data, more room is left to ponder *legitimately hard problems*, such as serving an application's